Developing your speed (part 2) - agility training

 Learning any new agility techniques can be like sensory overload for most athletes at the grade, middle and high school levels.
 Yet, like clockwork, they all attempt to perform the drill at top speed long before they are capable of doing it in a way that is not painful on the eyes.
 And that is putting it nicely, as I am sure you know.
 So, though it may seem overly simplified, as it pertains to agility training, the speed secret is: 'Slow down, master the technique, THEN build in the speed.'

-The best athletes have a combination of both quick and fast characteristics and they must train both.
-Lateral speed and agility work is a critical element to any athlete's training because it lays the foundation for the movement skills required for success in any sport.
-As I mentioned, lack of coordination is a big problem for many athletes.
-How many times have you seen a good athlete stumble when making a simple cut, performing a new skill, or better yet, try to dance?
-It happens far too often and it is all due to lack of coordination.
+The best athletes have a combination of both quick, and fast characteristics and they must train both.
+Lateral speed and agility work are a critical element to any athlete's training because it lays the foundation for the movement skills required for success in any sport.
+As I mentioned, a lack of coordination is a big problem for many athletes.
+How many times have you seen a good athlete stumble when making a superficial cut, performing a new skill, or better yet, try to dance?
+It happens far too often, and it is all due to a lack of coordination.

 The inability to easily coordinate movement affects their footwork and their ability to quickly make the moves that top athletes seem to do naturally.
 Therefore, no matter what sport you coach, specific agility training will help develop the balance, coordination and timing that will allow athletes to get to the ball or away from the defender when the game is on the line.

 The following are examples of an agility drill and a reaction drill.

 Agility Drill - Funnel Drill

 For this drill, you will require six cones.
 The first two cones are next to each other two yards apart.
 Place cones 3 and 4, 3 yards away from the first two and separate them 4 yards apart.
 Cones 5 and 6 are going to be 3 yards away from cones 3 and 4, and they will be separated six yards apart.
 The cones should form the shape of a funnel.